prestonharberts/biblegateway-to-obsidian/README.md

 #### CSB specific changes

-- Song of Songs editorial headers do not get added for some reason
+- Song of Songs editorial headings do not get added for some reason
 - Ezra 2 skips verses 3-35 for some reason.
 - Neh 7 Skips verses 40-42 for some reason.
+- Ensure the underscore in Matthew 27:46 is either "\<i>" or "\</i>" (without the "\")

 #### LSB specific changes